Decorative neutral curve divider

 One of the biggest challenges with AI is its struggle to grasp the subtleties of human communication.
 AI can sometimes miss the underlying emotion, humor, or sarcasm in a request, which can lead to responses that feel robotic or miss the mark entirely.
 It can read the words, but it can’t always read the room.
 In a complex RFP, the client might use specific phrasing that hints at their core priorities.
 An AI might overlook this nuance and provide a technically correct but strategically weak answer.
 This is why human oversight is essential to ensure your proposals resonate with clients on a personal level and address their unstated concerns.

-Dealing with Potential Bias and Inaccuracy
+Watch Out for Potential Bias and Inaccuracy

 An AI model is only as good as the data it was trained on.
 If the information it learns from is biased, outdated, or incomplete, the AI can generate responses that are inaccurate or reflect those same biases.
 This phenomenon, sometimes called AI hallucination, is a significant risk when you need your information to be precise and reliable.
 For a sales team responding to a Due Diligence Questionnaire (DDQ), a single incorrect detail can erode trust and jeopardize a deal.
 Using an AI system that draws from your company’s own verified, up-to-date knowledge base is the best way to ensure the information it provides is consistently accurate and trustworthy.